 Every roommate situation is different when it comes to budgeting.
 For instance, you might add all of your expenses together into one pool and then divide the money equally.
 However, some roommates opt to divide utility bills based on what’s easiest for them.
 As an example, one roommate might cover the gas and electric bills while the other person pays for the cable and Internet.

 It’s up to you and your roommates to decide what works best for your arrangement.
-However, regardless of what you choose, it’s crucial that you give a realistic tally of how much money you are all working with.
+However, regardless of what you choose, you must give a realistic tally of how much money you are all working with.
 Although that penthouse suite might seem amazing in theory, it might not be doable, even if you’re pooling financial resources.

 Settle on Deal Breakers